Large Deviations for the Nonlinear Schr\"odinger Equation with Randomized Quasi-Periodic Initial Data in Higher Dimensions: Subcritical Case: Abstract

 \section{Abstract}

 We study the cubic weakly nonlinear Schr\"odinger equation with randomized spatially quasi-periodic initial data in higher dimensions.
-Under a polynomial decay assumption in Fourier space, we establish a {\em Large Deviations Principle} for rogue waves in the time regime $\mathcal O(\varepsilon^{-1-\eta})$ ($0 \le \eta < 1$), extending beyond the currently known critical time scale $\mathcal O(\varepsilon^{-1} |\log \varepsilon|)$ in the one-dimensional periodic setting \cite{GGKS23, FL25, LW25}.
+Under a polynomial decay assumption in Fourier space, we establish a \emph{Large Deviations Principle} for rogue waves in the so-called \emph{subcritical} time regime.

 The proof proceeds in two main steps.
 We first characterize the distribution of the linear solution and establish the corresponding linear large deviations principle.
-The lower bound is obtained via pointwise estimates, while the upper bound follows from a combination of truncation and probabilistic arguments.
-We then perform a detailed combinatorial analysis of the Picard iteration, deriving an effective size for the Duhamel term and thus establishing the nonlinear large deviations principle.
+The lower bound is obtained via pointwise estimates, while the upper bound follows from a combination of truncation and probabilistic arguments. {The method used in this step appears to be {\em new}; compare with \cite{GGKS23}.} We then perform a detailed combinatorial analysis of the Picard iteration, deriving an effective bound for the Duhamel term and thereby establishing the nonlinear large deviations principle.